Pupil Premium Strategy

 What are schools required to spend the money on?

-The money is given to schools to spend as they think best, although there is a requirement to publish online how the money is spent.
+The money is given to schools to spend as they think best, although there is a requirement to publish online how the money is spent and to analyse the impact of the previous year's pupil premium spending.

 What do we do with the money?